MicrosoftDocs/customer-insights/ci-docs/audience-insights/remove-duplicates.md

       - **Most recent**: Identifies the winner record based on the most recency.
 Requires a date or a numeric field to define the recency.
       - **Least recent**: Identifies the winner record based on the least recency.
 Requires a date or a numeric field to define the recency.

    1. Optionally, to define deduplication rules on individual attributes of an entity, select **Advanced** at the bottom of the pane.
 For example, you can choose to keep the most recent email AND the most complete address from different records.
-Expand the entity to see all its attributes and define which option to use for individual attributes.
+Define which option to use for individual attributes.
 If you choose a recency-based option, you also need to specify a date/time field that defines the recency.

       :::image type="content" source="media/m3_adv_merge.png" alt-text="Advanced merge preferences pane showing recent email and complete address":::